 Is it good to have a Catholic politician, even if they don't seem to believe and work for everything the Church teaches?
 Or is it an unacceptable scandal?

 Christians have always enjoyed the right of 'plundering the Egyptians;' we may take the tools of the unbelieving world and use them for the benefit of the Gospel.
 (What else does it mean to be a Catholic blogger?)
 But in our relationship to the world, how willing are we to risk allowing its errors to infect the purity of our faith?
 It's a hard question, to know where to draw the line.
 If we run up into the mountains and refuse any relationship to the earthly city, we will fail to be the missionaries that we are called to be.
-But if we live in too close a spirit of cooperation with the unbelieving world, we will soon find--as we have!--that the faith becomes distorted by those of us who start to accept and support the world's crimes and absurdities, like abortion and gay "marriage" respectively.
+But if we live in too close a spirit of cooperation with the unbelieving world, we will soon find--as we have!--that the faith becomes distorted by those of us who start to accept and support the world's crimes and absurdities, like abortion and various other things.

 There have always been Christians firmly planted all over the map on this question, and it remains a challenge for each individual and community.